bocadilloproject/bocadillo/docs/faq.md

 Other than that, a Bocadillo application can be scaled up and out as any other web app.

 ::: tip
-For hints on deploying Bocadillo applications, see our [Deployment](/discussions/deployment.md) guide.
+For hints on deploying Bocadillo applications, see the [Deployment](/discussions/deployment.md) guide.
 :::

 ### Do I need to run Bocadillo behind a reverse proxy such as Nginx?